Awambeng/crash-course-java/chapterfive/Readme.md

 }
 ```

-The fi rst thing to notice about this sample code is that the Animal class is declared abstract and Swan is not.
+The first thing to notice about this sample code is that the Animal class is declared abstract and Swan is not.
 Next, the member age and the method eat() are marked as protected and public, respectively; therefore, they are inherited in subclasses such as Swan.
 Finally, the abstract method getName() is terminated with a semicolon and doesn’t provide a body in the parent class Animal.
 This method is implemented with the same name and signature as the parent method in the Swan class.

 - Note: An abstract class may contain non abstract methods and variables.
 An abstract class is not required to have an abstract method.
 Example: